mnishiguchi/rails_react_app/README.md

-# react-webpack-rails-tutorial
+# Rails React Webpack App

-This is a react on rails app base on [react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial).
+This is a react on rails app base on [react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial) using [react_on_rails](https://github.com/shakacode/react_on_rails/) gem.

 ## Getting Started